cypherpulse/cPay/README.md

 ## Overview

-cPay is a decentralized payment application designed for the Celo blockchain ecosystem.
+cPay is a decentralized payment application designed for the CELO blockchain ecosystem.
 It provides users with a secure, user-friendly platform to manage wallets, send and receive payments, create invoices, and interact with social transaction feeds.
 Built with modern web technologies, cPay emphasizes accessibility, performance, and blockchain integration.

 The application currently operates in mock mode for development, simulating real blockchain interactions.
-It can be configured for production use with live Celo networks.
+It can be configured for production use with live CELO networks.

 ## Features

 ### Core Functionality
-- **Wallet Integration**: Seamless connection to Celo-compatible wallets via Reown AppKit.
+- **Wallet Integration**: Seamless connection to CELO-compatible wallets via Reown AppKit.
 - **Payment Operations**:
   - Send stablecoin payments (cUSD) to addresses or users.
   - Request payments through customizable invoices.